KasraAb/NashStablecoinV2/README.md

 2. There are several default accounts that can be used for testing transactions.
 3. Please note that there is a 10s latency between transactions in the pricing process.
 4. The frontend app is not auto-refreshing.
 Once a request is submitted, it should be refreshed manually.
-5. A block cannot contain multiple transactions from the same sender; make sure there are from a different senders.
+5. A block cannot contain multiple transactions from the same sender; make sure the senders are different.